 Becky is a graduate of Eastern Hancock High School and has had experience as a Veterinary Assistant and Receptionist for 25 years in small and large animal practices.
 She has always had a love for animals and taking care of their needs.
 She especially enjoys helping patients in critical care, assisting in surgery, and performing laboratory work.
 She also has a special love for cats and working with them to establish a fear free environment.

 Becky currently resides in Rush County and loves it!
 She has a son Caleb that is in high school and in her spare time enjoys riding quads with him.
 She has a beautiful Rag Doll cat named Marina and a sweet little rabbit.
 She also enjoys gardening, decorating, antiquing, cooking, and spending time outdoors.

 Heartland Vet Care is excited to have Becky as part of the team and we hope her smiling face will brighten your day!

 Kristin was born in Reno, Nevada but moved to Indiana in her early years.
 She is a graduate of Harrison College and has an Associates Degree in Applied Science for Veterinary Technology.
 She joined the Heartland Vet Care team shortly after their opening in 2018.
 Kristin has been working in the veterinary profession since 2009 and has a strong passion for veterinary medicine.
 She especially enjoys emergency and critical care as well as assisting in surgery.

 Kristin and her husband were married in 2011 and have two children, Kinlee and Karson.
-They have 2 dogs, Inca the Boxer and Riley the Yorkie, and 1 cat named Charlotte.
+They have 1 dog Riley the Yorkie, and 1 cat named Charlotte.
 In her free time, Kristin loves spending time with friends and family, doing anything outdoors, traveling, crafting, decorating, and assisting with her children's sports.

 We are thrilled to have Kristin as part of the HVC team in helping to care for your pets!